-The careers coordinator, Mr M Height (Senior Teacher), will manage the careers education programme within school.
+The careers coordinator, Mrs Samantha Sherwood (Senior Teacher), will manage the careers education programme within school.

-Year 9 students will select their options this year, we will also provide advice, information and guidance regarding a broad range of careers advice available for the young people to ask questions about different routes and the GCSE’s they will require to follow their own personal career journey.
+Year 9 students will select their options this year, we will also provide advice, information and guidance regarding a broad range of careers available for our young people.
+It is important that they understand the different routes and the qualifications they will require to follow their own personal career journey.